 - Only applicants from CSWE-accredited graduate social work programs will be considered for admission as transfer students for the Advanced Standing track.

 MSW students will participate in direct client and client systems contact and supervision in their local area for each practicum.
 During each practicum, students will participate in bi-weekly group practicum seminars with a qualified faculty member and other students in the program.
 These practicum seminars are conducted online via Internet video conferencing, using security features in order to maintain confidentiality and security of information and to meet HIPAA regulations.

 - With guidance from the MSW Field Education Director, you will establish a local practicum site with a qualified supervisor that meets standards outlined in the MSW Program Handbook and the MSW Field Practicum Manual.

 Can the faculty help me find a place to do practicum hours near where I live?

 - Yes, the MSW Field Education Director at Northcentral University will assist you, but each student is ultimately responsible for finding a local practicum site and a qualified local supervisor.
 We have a list of sites where current and past students have completed practicum.
 This list may include specific locations in your area or may serve as an example of types of sites you could consider in finding a placement.

-- The MSW program provides support to students in securing quality practicum placements that include but are not limited to full-time faculty and staff to help guide students through this process, speak with potential placement sites that have been identified as a possible fit for the student, a national database of potential placements sites, and training materials to help the student present in a professionally appropriate manner.
+- The MSW program faculty and staff support students in securing quality practicum placements and guide students through this process, speak with potential placement sites, provide a national database of potential placements sites, and provide training materials to help the student present professionally and appropriately.
 The MSW program cannot require potential placement sites to hire students.
-Thus, it is the responsibility of the student to present in a professionally appropriate manner and secure a placement site and supervisor.
+Thus, it is the responsibility of the student to behave professionally and secure a placement site and supervisor.
 Students may contact the Field Director for any additional individualized support they may need in this process.